guignol1981/file-gen-cli/README.md

 When you use the register parameters, file-gen-cli will lookup in the folder it's being executed for a gencli.json file.
 It will then save in the cloud this config associeted with the cliName parameters.
 It will then look each file configs of each entity configs then will look for each of the templates files name in the folder it's being executed.
 It will then store those file in the cloud associated with the cli name.

-**you can rewrite the config the same way**
+### You can rewrite the config the same way

 When the register is done, and you use file-gen-cli with you cli name as parameter, it will then generate the files.

-File gen cli use an heroku hosted server app to manage the configs, see how it works here https://github.com/guignol1981/file-gen-cli-server
+File gen cli use an heroku hosted server app to manage the configs, see how it works here <https://github.com/guignol1981/file-gen-cli-server>

 ## Documentation (gencli.json)